History is part of the Religious Education & Humanities Faculty

 Was WW2 really a global war?

 Students will be taught about the key events of World War II such as the evacuation of Dunkirk, the invasion of Russia and the D-Day Landings.
-Students will also follow a unit based on the Holocaust.

 Key Stage 4